-- Implementation of policies as set by the Board; - Working towards objectives established by the Board; - Putting into effect plans to organise, direct and manage the human resources available to attain the highest possible profitability or results in the interest of the Company's shareholders and all other stakeholders.
+- · Implementation of policies as set by the Board; - Working towards objectives established by the Board; - Putting into effect plans to organise, direct and manage the human resources available to attain the highest possible profitability or results in the interest of the Company's shareholders and all other stakeholders.

 The role of the CEO is to plan, co-ordinate and control the daily operations of the Company through the leadership and direction of MIDI's management team.
 For this purpose, the CEO communicates on a continuous basis with Senior Managers to direct business activities against plans, to decide on emerging matters, to allocate responsibilities of work and to monitor performance.
+In April 2012 a Management Committee was set-up and which under the chairmanship of the CEO, creates a forum within which the Company's Senior Managers meet on a regular basis to update the rest of the management team with developments within their respective departments.

 Together with the Chairman of the Board, the CEO represents the Company with third parties.